 Legacy admissions, although intended to maintain a connection between an institution and its alumni, have raised several important questions and concerns:

-4. Reputation and Alumni Relations: Legacy admissions can foster strong alumni connections and financial support for institutions.
+- Reputation and Alumni Relations: Legacy admissions can create strong alumni connections and financial support for institutions.
 However, it can also lead to accusations of nepotism, eroding the public image and credibility of the institution.

-5. Legal and Ethical Concerns: In the US, legacy admissions policies have faced legal challenges, especially in regard to affirmative, and many consider them ethically problematic.
+- Legal and Ethical Concerns: In the US, legacy admissions policies have faced legal challenges, especially in regard to affirmative, and many people consider them ethically problematic.

 The current increase in discussion surrounding legacy admissions comes on the heels of a United States Supreme Court decision surrounding admissions and race from earlier in the summer.